How "wound collectors" impact all of us.

-In several of my Psychology Today articles over the past few years (the most recent dealing with Christopher Dorner’s manifesto), I referred to individuals who are “Wound Collectors.”* Many had never heard that term before and I received a significant number of inquiries regarding its meaning.
+In several of my Psychology Today blog posts over the past few years (the most recent dealing with Christopher Dorner’s manifesto), I referred to individuals who are “wound collectors.”* Many had never heard that term before and I received a significant number of inquiries regarding its meaning.
 As a result of those inquiries, I thought I would answer the most frequently asked questions regarding this term.

 When was the term wound collector first used?